prangonsafayet/prangonsafayet/README.md

 - 👋 Hi, I’m @prangonsafayet
-- 👀 I’m interested in Frontend
+- 👀 I’m interested in Web Development and Rich media Development
-- 🌱 I’m currently learning Frontend Javascript libraries
+- 🌱 Can work with JS, ReactJS, MongoDB, NodeJS, MySQL
 - 📫 You can reach me at prangonsafayet@gmail.com

 <!---